Exercise may lower risk for cognitive decline

 To date, exercise studies have been too small-scale to be definitive or had mixed results regarding the impact on memory and brain function.
 But researchers have recently launched two rigorous, large-scale studies they hope will provide clearer answers on how exercise can reduce risk.

 One promising investigation is the EXERT Study

 funded by the National Institute on Aging, co-led by Laura Baker, Ph.D., associate professor at the Wake Forest School of Medicine.
 EXERT is one of the largest and most rigorous studies to date testing how two intensities of exercise can impact memory loss and cognitive decline in people already experiencing problems.

 For the first 12 months of the EXERT Study, 300 participants exercise for 45 minutes, four days a week under the supervision of a trainer at their local YMCA.
 Half of the participants do moderately intense aerobic exercises, while the other half do stretching and balancing exercises.
 In the final six months of the study, participants are encouraged to exercise on their own — to measure if they can stick with the program.
 At various points in the study both groups are tested on their cognitive abilities.

 “We are really not testing whether exercise works, we are testing what type of exercise works,” Baker says.

 If the study shows positive results, one day people experiencing early signs of cognitive impairment could get a “prescription” for a specific program of exercise to help slow or prevent memory and other thinking problems, Baker says.
-Results of the EXERT Study are expected in 2021.
+Results of the EXERT Study are expected in summer 2022.